openenclave/openenclave/docs/DesignDocs/SGX_EMM.md

 ```

 #define SGX_EMA_SYSTEM SGX_EMA_ALLOC_FLAGS(0x80) /* EMA reserved by system */

 /*
  * Initialize an EMA.
 This can be used to setup EMAs to account regions that
  * are loaded and initialized with EADD before EINIT.
  * @param[in] addr Starting address of the region, page aligned.
 If NULL is provided,
  *                  then the function will select the starting address.
- * @param[in] length Size of the region in multiples of page size in bytes.
+ * @param[in] size Size of the region in multiples of page size in bytes.
  * @param[in] flags SGX_EMA_SYSTEM, or SGX_EMA_SYSTEM | SGX_EMA_RESERVE
  *           bitwise ORed with one of following page types:
  *             - SGX_EMA_PAGE_TYPE_REG: regular page type.
 This is the default if not specified.